Skip to main content

 Edit Text-to-Speech

-You can edit the text, voice, speed, and title of the audio created with Text to Speech from the voice-over block, single audio content block, and from the audio library by clicking
+You can edit the text, voice, speed, and title of the audio created with Text to Speech from the narration block, single audio content block, and from the audio library by clicking

 Once all changes are made, click the Save changes button.